gohugoio/hugoDocs/content/en/render-hooks/blockquotes.md

 ## Examples

-In its default configuration, Hugo renders Markdown blockquotes according to the [CommonMark specification][].
+In its default configuration, Hugo renders Markdown blockquotes according to the [CommonMark][] specification.
 To create a render hook that does the same thing:

 ```go-html-template {file="layouts/_markup/render-blockquote.html" copy=true}
 <blockquote>